spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 Palette helps you create and manage Kubernetes clusters in various cloud environments with minimal overhead.

 Palette offers profile-based management for Kubernetes, enabling consistency, repeatability, and operational efficiency across multiple clusters.
-A [cluster profile](/cluster-profiles) allows you to define the cluster infrastructure stack you prefer in a declarative and reusable manner.
-It allows you to define *customizable* infrastructure stacks using desired Operating System (OS), Kubernetes, Container Network Interfaces (CNI), Container Storage Interfaces (CSI), and additional add-on application layers.
+A [cluster profile](/cluster-profiles) allows you to customize the cluster infrastructure stack, allowing you to choose the desired Operating System (OS), Kubernetes, Container Network Interfaces (CNI), Container Storage Interfaces (CSI).
+You can further customize the stack with add-on application layers.

 After defining a cluster profile, you can provide the cloud environment details, the control plane, and worker node configurations to deploy a host cluster.

-This tutorial will teach you how to deploy a host cluster with Palette by using the following public cloud providers - Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
+This tutorial will teach you how to deploy a host cluster with Palette using Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) cloud providers.
 You can deploy a cluster using either Palette or Terraform.
-You will learn about *Cluster Mode* and *Cluster Profiles* and how these components enable you to deploy applications to Kubernetes quickly with minimal effort but with high customization.
+You will learn about *Cluster Mode* and *Cluster Profiles* and how these components enable you to deploy customized applications to Kubernetes with minimal effort.

 # Architecture

-As you navigate through the tutorial, use this diagram as a reference point when trying to understand how a cluster profile is used when deploying a host cluster.
-Palette uses the cluster profile as a blueprint when deploying the cluster.
-Clusters deployed by Palette have the same node pools you may be familiar with, control plane nodes, often called *master nodes* and the *worker nodes* where you will deploy applications.
-The result is a host cluster managed by Palette.
+As you navigate the tutorial, refer to this diagram to help you understand how Palette uses a cluster profile as a blueprint for the host cluster you deploy.
+Palette clusters have the same node pools you may be familiar with: control plane nodes, often called *master nodes*, and *worker nodes* where you will deploy applications.
+The result is a host cluster that Palette manages.

 ![A view of Palette managing the Kubernetes lifecycle](/tutorials/deploy-clusters/clusters_public-cloud_deploy-k8s-cluster_application.png)